BrownCSCI1230/docs/2022/syllabus.md

 Late days are expected to cover clustering of due dates and job interviews.
 For sickness and other issues of wellbeing, please obtain a note from health services or a Dean and communicate with Daniel; the TAs will not be involved in handling these.

 As projects build upon each other, it is important to start early and quickly recover from late handins.

+## Collaboration Policy

+Projects are more fun and interesting than exams, right?
+We think so, too, which is why this course is 100% project-based: your grade is based solely on your labs, programming projects, and algo assignments.
+Because the course has no exams, to fairly evaluate you, we need to be sure that your assignments are your own work.
+This is required by Brown's academic code: “Academic achievement is evaluated on the basis of ***work that a student produces independently***.
+A student who obtains credit for work, words, or ideas that are not the products of his or her own effort is dishonest and in violation of Brown’s Academic Code.”

+However, we also acknowledge that collaborating with your fellow students is part of a rich and rewarding learning experience.
+We don't want you to feel like you can't talk to other students because you're afraid of being "dishonest" or "in violation of Brown's Academic Code."
+That's where this document comes in: here, we explicitly clarify all the permitted and not permitted forms of collaboration in this course.
+The tl;dr is that you are going to have to do most of the heavy thinking/working on your own...but there are still plenty of allowable ways to get help from (and to help out) your fellow students.

+### Permitted forms of collaboration

+The following forms of collaboration are permitted (and even encouraged!)
+* **The final project**, which can be completed in groups (more details later in the semester).
+* **Discussing the algo assignments**.
+If you do discuss an algo assignment with other students, you should retain no notes (paper, typed, whiteboard photos, etc.) from the discussion.
+After the discussion is over and all records of it are gone, you should then write up the solution on your own.
+Please also ***write down the names and/or CS logins of each student you collaborated with*** next to each question.
+Your solution should contain only your own work.
+If you're not sure what this means, consider answering a question like this about a solution in which you wrote some code: "If I changed line 3 of this code to have `2 * i` instead of `i`, what would the output look like?
+Would the code still compile?
+Would there be new error-cases to check for?"
+If you can't answer that kind of question, then the code isn't really *yours*.
+The same goes for formulas you derive.
+* **Discussing solutions to labs**.
+In fact, you are encouraged to work together with others on labs and to help each other debug them.
+* **Discussing material covered in lectures or the textbook**.
+For example: "What are the different transformation matrices that were covered in lecture last week?"
+* **Discussing the requirements of an assignment**.
+* **Asking general knowledge questions about C++**.
+Examples: “How do I make something public?
+How do I set up debugging in Qt Creator?”
+* **Discussing general techniques for designing, writing, or debugging code, or for using particular software tools**.
+Examples: “When I get a segmentation fault, can you show me how to use gdb to find the line where the program crashed?” or "How do I download just one file from a project on github?"
+* **Exchanging render results, scene files, and other test data.** These exchanges are OK, but must be documented in your submission README.
+Example: “I exchanged {sample renders, scene files} with lcohen2.”

 ## Diversity and Inclusion